sergio-416/SPRINT-1/README.md

 The result is a highly maintainable, performant codebase that adheres to modern CSS architecture principles.

-## Project Evolution

-This project was originally built with vanilla CSS and later migrated to **Tailwind CSS** to achieve maximum utility-first purism.
-The migration involved:

-- Converting all custom CSS classes to Tailwind utilities
-- Replacing pseudo-elements with real DOM elements
-- Implementing utility-class manipulation via JavaScript
-- Minimizing custom CSS to only essential browser hacks and accessibility utilities

-The result is a highly maintainable, performant codebase that adheres to modern CSS architecture principles.

 ### From Pure CSS to JavaScript-Enhanced

 The original implementation relied heavily on CSS pseudo-selectors (`:checked`, `:target`) and pseudo-elements to achieve interactivity without JavaScript.
 While this approach minimized dependencies, it had limitations: